 This could mean climate change may impact the rotation of the planet.
 In fact, according to New Scientist, there is some proven correlation between global warming and a faster rotation.
 This is due to melting ice caps and rising sea levels, which create a change in the planet's distribution of mass.

 Is it bad that the Earth is spinning faster?

-We will probably not feel the change this year, either, though there will be some industries and systems that will experience minor issues.
-USA Today reports that some computer systems, specifically in the areas of GPS navigation, spaceflight, satellites, stock market, and those used by astronomers will be impacted in some way by these shortened days.
+We will probably not feel the change for a while, though there could be some industries and systems that will experience minor issues.
+USA Today reports that some computer systems, specifically in the areas of GPS navigation, spaceflight, satellites, stock market, and those used by astronomers can be impacted in some way by these shortened days.
 Even there, though, the impact should not be severe enough to cause any serious problems.